MVP App Development – How to Validate your Dream App Idea by Developing an MVP?

 The networking giant started off as ‘TheFacebook’ that was designed to help college grads interact with their fellow batchmates.
 Facebook allowed its users to post messages to boards, post pictures, share their personal information like phone numbers, emails, relationship status, etc.

-They aimed to bring the whole social networking experience online and the idea stuck as glue with their users.
-Ever since then Facebook has included such important features like promoting businesses, and an ad-based revenue model and is the biggest social networking channel on Earth.
+They aimed to bring the whole social networking experience online and the idea stuck like glue with their users.
+Ever since then, Facebook has included such important features as promoting businesses, and an ad-based revenue model and is the biggest social networking channel on Earth.

 Today Amazon provides multiple services like cloud computing, whole food grocery sale, subscription services, and much more.
 It also offers its own electronic devices like Amazon Kindle and Amazon Echo.